msafee72/Web-Engineering/README.md

 # WEB-ENGINEERING
-This repository will contain all of my Web Engineering Homeworks & Assignments.
+This repository will contain all of my Web Engineering course Homeworks & Assignments.